-I’ll be blogging about reliability more in the coming days and weeks, but I’m going to quickly get warmed up with this post, pointing out two worthy reads in the domain of reliability.
+I’ll be blogging about reliability more in the coming days and weeks, but I’m going to quickly get warmed up with this post.
+I’ll point out two worthy reads in the domain of reliability.

-First, from Lifehacker.com, this great post entitled Fix the Machine, not the Person, and from my vantage point they are totally right.
+First, Lifehacker.com has a great post entitled Fix the Machine, not the Person, and from my vantage point, they are totally right.
 Here’s a sample quote of the kind of valuable and clear thinking on display:

 An organization is not just a pile of people, it’s also a set of structures.
 It’s almost like a machine made of men and women.
 Think of an assembly line.
 If you just took a bunch of people and threw them in a warehouse with a bunch of car parts and a manual, it’d probably be a disaster.
 Instead, a careful structure has been built: car parts roll down on a conveyor belt, each worker does one step of the process, everything is carefully designed and routinized.
 Order out of chaos.